“What is the local system account?”

 Second Method – PsExec

 PsExec is a small executable that you can download from Microsoft which allows you to access the local system account.
 Once PsExec is installed on a computer, open an elevated cmd prompt.
 Next, execute Psexec –s –i cmd from this window.
 This action opens another cmd window where you can use the local system account.
-This method is great if you don’t have the SCCM package/program deployed to your account.
+This method is great if you don’t have the SCCM package/program deployed to your current active account.

 x86 vs x64